MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 Note that API Connect supports only HTTPS endpoints which may require the addition of API Connect certificates to your client application.

-This documentation assumes that the user is familiar with the MobileFirst tutorial and sample that demonstrate basic Android credential validation using the PinCode challenge.
-Other advanced security checks (such as application authenticity, SMS, or others) can be used instead.
+This documentation assumes that the user is familiar with the MobileFirst tutorial.
+We use the PinCode challenge sample that demonstrate basic Android credential validation.

 ### Jump to: